ahnielsen/qtools/README.md

 -------------

-Qtools relies on the following packages in addition to standard packages such as `math`, `copy` and `itertools` (version numbers correct at the completion of Qtools version 2.0):
+Qtools relies on the following packages in addition to standard packages such as `math`, `copy` and `itertools` (version numbers correct at the completion of Qtools version 3.0):

+* Python 3.8
-* NumPy (1.18.1)
+* NumPy 1.20.1
-* SciPy (1.4.1)
+* SciPy 1.6.2
-* Matplotlib (3.1.3)
+* Matplotlib 3.3.4
-* Numba (0.48.0)
+* Numba 0.53.1

-An update to the latest versions of the above packages is planned during 2021.

-> Note: The Fortran subroutine `qt.dll.auxforsubs` has been compiled for Windows x64 systems only.
-  On other systems Qtools should automatically ignore the Fortran code and replace it with slower Python code.
-This affects `qt.calcrs` only.

 Documentation
 -------------